 - Aluminum Foil – To prevent the crust from having burned edges while baking the pie.

-As you can see I divided the pie into eight generous slices.
+As you can see I divided this sugar-free pumpkin pie into eight generous slices.
 With the ingredients (crust included) I used and the amount listed, each slice comes to the following macros:

 - 319 calories